-The Arkansas Space Grant Consortium 23rd Annual Symposium is April 10, 2015 at the Austin Hotel in Hot Springs, AR.
+The Arkansas Space Grant Consortium 24th Annual Symposium is April 15, 2016 at The Hotel Hot Springs and Spa in Hot Springs, AR.
 Each recipient of an ASGC award will be required to present either orally or by poster during this time.
-Abstracts are due to the program office by March 23, 2015.
-Please register by March 30, 2015.
+Abstracts are due to the program office by March 14, 2016.
+Please register by March 14, 2016.

 Arkansas Space Grant Consortium (ASGC) began operations March 1, 1990.
 ASGC Includes 17 four-year universities and colleges throughout Arkansas.
 Our primary goal is to educate and familiarize faculty, undergraduate and graduate students with aerospace and related industries.
 Following NASA's footsteps, we conduct programs to familiarize and motivate K-12 students with the STEM related courses needed to enter aerospace activities at colleges and universities to prepare them to enter high tech white-collar and blue-collar professions in high-tech industries.